Ian-Fogelman/Ian-blog/_posts/2019-06-24-Introduction To Data Quality Services.markdown

 ![4](/assets/img/DQS4.png)
 <br>
 <br>
-On the next screen match each field name with a domain, in this case we only have first name.
+On the next screen match each field name with a domain, in this case we only have first name, click next.
 <br>
 <br>
 ![5](/assets/img/DQS5.png)